The Locker Key

 “Well, that’s just fucking great.”

-Mick tosses Jake the keys.
-He reaches into the back of the car and pulls out a baseball cap.
-He tosses that to Jake too.
+Mick tossed Jake the keys.
+He reached into the back of the car and pulled out a baseball cap.
+He tossed that to Jake too.

 “Go find someplace to stash that stuff.
 Then pick me up back here in two hours.”

-Jake gets in the car.
+Jake got in the Jeep.
 “What if I just keep going?
 Never come never come back.
 I could get away.”

 “Jake, just listen to me.
 You’re in way over your head.
 There’s no way on God’s earth that you’re gonna dumbass your way out of this pickle.
 You gotta walk out frontwards.
 Go back to your life.
 Otherwise, they’ll just take it all from you and never think twice about it.”

 “Okay, I’m sold.
 I’ll be back here in two hours.”
-Jake pulls away.
+Jake said pulling away.

-Jake drives along Eastern Avenue and pulls into the parking lot of a computer store.
-He takes the computer case from the backseat and walks to the store.
-The store is quiet, it’s mid-afternoon.
-There’s a young man, about twenty-two, sitting at the counter formatting a new hard drive in an older Mac computer.
-His name is Andy.
-He greets Jake warmly.
+Jake drove along Eastern Avenue and pulled into the parking lot of a computer store.
+He took the computer case from the backseat and walked to the store.
+The store was quiet, because it was mid-afternoon.
+There was a young man, about twenty-two, sitting at the counter formatting a new hard drive in an older Mac computer.
+His name was Andy.
+He greeted Jake warmly.

 “Jake, how’s it going?”